Noise, Water, Meat: A History of Sound In The Arts: Background

-Significant Themes
+Significant themes

 Sound in the Arts

-While Noise, Water, Meat addresses the use of sound by artists, it is not a history of the field of contemporary art known as Sound art.
+While Noise, Water, Meat addresses the use of sound by artists, it is not a history of the field of contemporary art known as sound art.
 According to Kahn, the category of Sound Art came to prominence within the United States during the 1990s and 2000s largely in the wake of Dan Lander's edited collection, Sound By Artists.
 Artists outside the art-market centre of New York had long been developing techniques, practices, and works that would be considered within the space of sound art well before the boom of the category around the turn of the new millennium.

 The subtitle of the book therefore marked an important distinction between Kahn's work and artistic category that emerged during the later half of the 20th century.
 As Kahn later noted, his use of the word "art" is here more generalised, referring to the broad sweep of the synthetic arts, encompassing, "the various intersecting social, cultural, and environmental realities wittingly and unwittingly embodied in any one of the innumerable factors that go into producing, experiencing, and understanding a particular work."

 Noise

 The book breaks down the demarcation between what was considered sound and musical sound within European art music and Euro-American Modernism.
 What used to be understood as "non-musical sound" was otherwise recognised as noise, but Kahn argues that modernist and avant-garde artists recuperated this category by rhetorically and practically invoking the totality of all sound associated with the capacities of audiographic technologies.

 This recuperation first takes form within Italian futurist Luigi Russolo's manifesto and book, The Art of Noises, where "noise" refers to an expanded pallet of timbre.

 However, in Kahn's telling it was John Cage who took this recuperation of sounds to its logical conclusion in his writings and with his composition, 4'33".
 In the piece, sounds are transformed into music just through the act of listening.
 In a close examination of Cage's understanding of "sound," Kahn argues that the previous demarcation between significant sounds and significant noises remained within the composer's work.
-Rather, Kahn recognises that Cage's notions of all sound and always sound were part of a larger tradition of the impossible inaudible; that is, the idea that sound either doesn't dissipate, is both indelibly inscribed and still moving, or is continuous and ubiquitous in a subatomic movement.
+Rather, Kahn recognises that Cage's notions of all sound and always sound were part of a larger tradition of the impossible inaudible; that is, the idea that sound either does not dissipate, is both indelibly inscribed and still moving, or is continuous and ubiquitous in a subatomic movement.